Particl-Community/academy/intro/intro_general_particlmarketplace.rst

    :description lang=en: Do e-commerce, in privacy, without anyone in between —a fair and level playing field for everyone.
    :keywords lang=en: Boss, Blockchain, Privacy, E-Commerce, liberty, freedom

-:term:`Particl Marketplace` enables you to buy and sell goods and services online with no one in between.
-But, unlike Amazon or eBay, core security and privacy principles keep you safe from prying eyes.
-So now you hit big corporations where it hurts the most.
+:term:`Particl Marketplace` is a one-of-a-kind e-commerce platform that lets you buy and sell goods and services online with nobody in between.
+It’s just you and the other person you’re dealing with.
+There’s no company operating, controlling, or benefiting from the marketplace.

-Particl is not a company, does not seek profit, and that’s only one of the key benefits to you.
-You will love it.
+Unlike Amazon, eBay, or any other in-betweens, it is built with core security and privacy principles that keep you and your data safe at all times.

 **The world has changed, so you change as well to brace up your liberty and future.**